-In October 1901 the parish councillors of Glynde in East Sussex wrote a letter of complaint to the Lord of the Manor, Colonel Brand, the owner of the Glynde Estate.
+In October 1901 the parish councillors of Glynde in East Sussex wrote a letter of complaint to the Lord of the Manor, Admiral Brand, the owner of the Glynde Estate.
 Their tone was deferential and cautious, as well it might be, because all of them probably depended on the Estate for their jobs and their homes.

 But they felt that they could not accept the fact that “No trespassing” signs had been erected on paths that, they said, had been public ways from “time immemorial”.
-The erections of the signs was almost certainly organised by Colonel Brand’s estate manager, Tom Pickard.
+The erections of the signs was almost certainly organised by Admiral Brand’s estate manager, Tom Pickard.
 They identified 6 paths on which signs had been erected.

 In his reply, Colonel Brand disputed three paths, but admitted that the others were public rights of way.
 He said that he had only had the signs erected because people from out of the village were using the paths (as they were entitled to do).
 It seems that the signs were taken down, because, after further discussion about the disputed paths the councillors expressed their satisfaction with the outcome.